Chairman: Councillor Mrs. V. Carr Vice-Chairman: Mrs. Ann Dykes

 - More information on the Commonwealth War Graves Commission website

-Details of the Service:
+Details of the annual Service of Remembrance:

 The Commonwealth War Grave Cemetery, the only one in Oxfordshire and one of the largest in the country, is managed by the Commonwealth War Graves Commission and is beautifully laid out.
 This open service often attracts over 700 people, including guests/representatives of HM The Queen (the Lieutenancy of Oxfordshire), the Local MP, Commonwealth High Commissions and European Embassies, Local Government dignitaries, soldiers from Dalton Barracks, representatives from RAF Benson, ex-servicemen’s and women’s organisations and children’s uniformed groups.